Sure, your kids may have 4.0 GPAs at school, but what about your investment portfolio?

 An efficient portfolio delivers more investment return per unit of risk than an inefficient portfolio.
 Typically, these portfolios have a GPA of 3.5 or higher.
 Just as shoppers seek the biggest bang for the buck when buying something, investors should seek the biggest bang (of returns), for the amount of risk they are taking.

 In our view, all investors should:

 - Determine their own personal investing comfort zone, and

 - Invest in the most efficient portfolio possible within that comfort zone.

-It is vital to know your own personal investment risk tolerance so you do not end up with a portfolio that is too volatile for your taste that ends up compelling you to make damaging, emotionally-driven investing decisions.
+It is vital to know your own personal investment risk tolerance so you do not end up with a portfolio that is too volatile for your taste and that ends up compelling you to make damaging, emotionally-driven investing decisions.
 If your portfolio is invested in line with your risk tolerance, you can be comfortable during the inevitable fluctuations in the markets while still staying productively invested.

 How Can You Find Your GPA?

 Finding your own investing comfort zone is quick and easy.
 We use state-of-the-art risk assessment technology to determine, on a scale of 1 to 99, an investor’s Risk Number®.
 The higher the number, the higher the risk tolerance.
-You can find out your personal Risk Number® by taking a short questionnaire.
+You can find out your personal Risk Risk Number® by taking this short questionnaire.